This article will teach you how you can find competitor backlinks and “take” their links.

 - Locating sites that link with similar content that you already have is easier than ever.
 Just ask them to add a backlink to your page as well.

 Did this guide help you to understand what it takes to find competitors’ backlinks?

 It actually is not that hard – with Linkody this process can be automated to a whole new level:

 - Plug in your competitor domain names @Linkody,

-- You can analyze your competitors’ backlinks and see how you can “steal” them.
+- You can assess your competitors’ backlinks and see how you can “steal” them.

 - Set the link acquisition targets and reach out to get new backlinks.

-If you have any questions about how to find, filter & analyze competitors backlinks – feel free to ask them in the comment section below.
+If you have any questions about how to find, filter & assess competitors backlinks – feel free to ask us in the comment section below.